tanaphonble/baby-terraform/README.md

 2. unzip and copy terraform to this directory
 3. move `terraform` app to /usr/local/bin/
    > mv terraform /usr/local/bin/
+4. check command terraform is available
+   > terraform version

+   it should prinnt out 'Terraform v0.11.13'

 ## Initialize terraform